markobozic346/python-socket-demo/README.md

 # Features

-- The server listens on TCP port X, where X = student_index_number % 24+2000.
+- The server listens on TCP port X, where X = 2023
 - Clients can connect to the LAN IP address of the server.
 - The server accepts expressions from clients until 'end' is entered.
 - Operators + , -, *, / are supported, with the assumption that all operators have the same priority.